-Studying marrow, researchers accelerate blood stem cellsDecember 5th, 2012 in Medical research /
+Studying marrow, researchers accelerate blood stem cellsDecember 5, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—University of Rochester Medical Center scientists are testing a new approach to speed a patient's recovery of blood counts during a vulnerable period after a stem-cell transplant, according to a study published in the journal Stem Cells.

 Laura M. Calvi, M.D., and Rebecca L. Porter, an M.D./Ph.D. student in Calvi's lab, reported that prostaglandin E2 (PGE2), a drug previously used to treat stomach ulcers, boosts blood production following an assault on the bone marrow from radiation or chemotherapy.
 Although their study was done in mice, Calvi believes it has significance for patients in the future.